 Andrew D. McCulloch, Ph.D.

-Dr. Andrew McCulloch is Distinguished Professor of Bioengineering and Medicine and Jacobs School Distinguished Scholar at the University of California San Diego, where he joined the faculty in 1987.
+Dr. Andrew McCulloch is Distinguished Professor of Bioengineering and Medicine at the University of California San Diego, where he joined the faculty in 1987.
 He is member of the UCSD Institute for Engineering in Medicine, the Qualcomm Institute, a Senior Fellow of the San Diego Supercomputer Center, and a member of the UCSD Center for Research on Biological Systems.
 Dr. McCulloch is a Principal Investigator of the National Biomedical Computation Resource and the Cardiac Atlas project, and Co-Director of the Cardiac Biomedical Science and Engineering Center at UCSD.
 He served as Vice Chair of the Bioengineering Department from 2002 to 2005 and Chair from 2005 to 2008.
-Dr. McCulloch is Director of the HHMI-NIBIB Interfaces Graduate Training Program and the accompanying UCSD Interdisciplinary Ph.D.
+Dr. McCulloch is Director of the UCSD Interfaces Graduate Training Program and the Interdisciplinary Ph.D.
 Specialization in Multi-Scale Biology.

 Dr. McCulloch was educated at the University of Auckland, New Zealand in Engineering Science and Physiology receiving his Ph.D. in 1986.
 Dr. McCulloch was an NSF Presidential Young Investigator and is a Fellow of the American Institute for Medical and Biological Engineering and a a Fellow of the Cardiovascular Section of the American Physiological Society.
-He has served on the Board of Directors of the Bio-Medical Engineering Society, and is currently Associate Editor of PLoS Computational Biology and co-Editor-in-Chief of Drug Discovery Today: Disease Models.
-He is on the editorial boards of the American Journal of Physiology: Heart and Circulatory Physiology, Biophysical Journal and Computer Methods in Biomechanics and Biomedical Engineering and Cellular and Molecular Bioengineering.
-He has given the Konrad Witzig Memorial Lecture and the Donald Wassenberg Memorial Lecture.
-Recently, he was elected a Fellow of the Cardiovascular Section of the American Physiological Society.
+He has served on the Board of Directors of the Bio-Medical Engineering Society, and is currently Associate Editor of PLoS Computational Biology and Biophysical Journal and co-Editor-in-Chief of Drug Discovery Today: Disease Models.
 He is also chair of the Physiome and Systems Biology Committee of the International Union of Physiological Sciences.